Opinions-sur-Rue/spectrum/README.md

 - the third option is you to run the software from that repository.

+## Features

+- Can start or join a spectrum with between 2 to 6 participants

+- No collision, everyone controls only his own pellet

+- Each spectrum has its own private room/link to share to participants

+- Integrated text chat including history of the spectrum (positions, new claims, ...)

+- Integrated voice calls too (still a bit chunky though)

+- Possible to connect to a live stream chat to get an average vote of the viewers (platforms supported: YouTube, Twitch, and TikTok)

+- And to include viewers from the live chat inside the participants of the Spectrum

+- Send emoji reactions or raise hand with an animation alike Zoom, Google Meet, and others

+- Streamer mode to optimize UI for screen sharing

+- Localized in English and French

+- Respect of privacy, nothing is stored it's all in ephemeral memory database.
+And no login/password.

 ## 🚀 Deploying your own instance

 As you can see the application in split in two parts: